The Best Yoga Retreats in Goa and Places for Yoga Teacher Training in Goa.

 When I first came to India learning yoga was on very high on my India bucket list.
 India is the home of yoga so what better place to learn yoga or train to be a yoga teacher.
 Rishikesh, the Himalayas and Goa are the best places for learning yoga in India.
 From complete beginner to the most advanced yogi, there are many wonderful, serene and potentially life changing yoga retreats in Goa, and for those who want to make a complete career change there are also many good places for yoga teacher training in Goa.

-I’ve been practising yoga for a few years now and I’ve experienced how many benefits yoga can have.
+I’ve been practising yoga for a few years now and I’ve experienced how many benefits yoga can have and how beneficial taking time out for a retreat is.
 It’s far more than just about the poses ‘asanas’ and being flexible – it’s a great work out for both body, mind and soul.
 In fact, the very meaning of the word yoga means to bind or unite, as it unites you not only with yourself, but with everything around you.
 It has been a really positive force for transformation in my life, teaching me to listen to my body, calm my mind and, at the same time, become stronger and more flexible.
 Read more about the benefits of yoga here.

 Pin me 😉